xtillion/venmito-template/README.md

   PostgreSQL was selected for its reliability and robust support for diverse data types.
 The schema was designed to normalize clients, transactions, transaction items, transfers, and promotions—ensuring referential integrity and simplifying queries.

 - **Visualization & Analysis:**
-  Interactive visualizations are generated using Plotly within Jupyter Notebooks.
-This allows for high-quality, dynamic charts that can be tailored by technical users while still being accessible to non-technical stakeholders through static exports or screenshots.
+  Data insights are presented using Plotly within Jupyter Notebooks and through an interactive dashboard built with Streamlit.
+This dual approach allows non-technical users to explore the data in a user-friendly interface while technical users can dive deeper using notebooks.

 - **Deployment:**
   Docker and Docker Compose are used to containerize the solution, ensuring consistent environments for development, testing, and production.
 This setup simplifies dependency management and deployment.

 - **Consumption Methods:**
-  - **For Non-Technical Users:** Although a Streamlit dashboard was initially planned for an interactive user interface, time constraints led to delivering detailed analysis via Jupyter Notebooks along with visual exports.
-Future iterations may include a dedicated Streamlit dashboard.
+  - **For Non-Technical Users:** The interactive Streamlit dashboard (accessible via a web browser) provides real-time filtering, drill-down capabilities, and a polished look.
   - **For Technical Users:** Jupyter Notebooks provide the flexibility to modify queries, perform ad-hoc analysis, and interact with the data using SQL queries, Pandas, and Plotly.

 ---